teivah/majorana/README.md

   ...
 ```

 In this case, the fetch unit after fetching the first line (`jal`) was fetching the second line (first `addi`) which ends up being a problem because the execution is branching to line 3 (second `addi`).
-I resolved that by flushing the whole pipeline which is very costly.
+It was resolved by flushing the whole pipeline, which is very costly.

-The architecture of MVM-4 is very similar to MVM-3 except that the Branch Unit is now coupled with a Branch Target Buffer (BTB):
+The microarchitecture of MVM-4 is very similar to MVM-3 except that the Branch Unit is now coupled with a Branch Target Buffer (BTB):

 ![](res/mvm-4.png)